Holyoke/Dungeoneer/README.md

 The app is utilizing `Devise` for User authentication.

-For Image Uploading and Processing, JobWalk is utilizing `CarrierWave` and `MiniMagick`.
+For Image Uploading and Processing, Dungeoneer is utilizing `CarrierWave` and `MiniMagick`.

 For interactive maps, Web App is looking to use `leaflet.js`.